Tonight's ghost tours are filling up. Limited spots available — check availability now →

 What You’re Missing While You Line Up the Shot

-Forsyth Park is 30 acres.
-The fountain is at the north end.
-Most visitors photograph it and leave, or walk a few hundred yards before turning around.
-The southern end — past the fragrant garden, past the tennis courts, into the quieter residential-facing sections — is where Savannah residents actually use the park.
-The live oaks in the southern sections are older and more dramatically shaped than the ones near the fountain.
-The light in the afternoon comes through them differently.
+Forsyth Park covers 30 acres.
+The fountain sits at the north end.
+Most visitors photograph it and leave — or walk a few hundred yards before turning around.
+The southern end, however, is where Savannah residents actually use the park.
+Past the fragrant garden, past the tennis courts, the grounds open into quieter sections that almost no tourist ever sees.

 The Best Time to Be There